Buying a home

 - For a property of $500,000 or less, your down payment should be at least 5% of the purchase price.

 - For a property from $500,000 to $999,999, your down payment should be at least 5% of the first $500,000 and 10% of the rest.

 - For a property of $1 million or more, your down payment should be at least 20% of the purchase price.

-In some cases, a larger down payment may be required.3 It may also be based on the determined value4 of the property.
+In some cases, a larger down payment may be required.

 If your down payment is less than 20%, your loan has to be insured by the Canada Mortgage and Housing Corporation (CMHC) External link or Sagen External link.
 You pay a premium based on your down payment amount and a 9% tax on this premium (the tax is paid at the time of purchase).
 The premium is built into your mortgage payments.